 f) Agent of Record.
 At initial enrollment, individuals may notify the Exchange of an Agent delegation.
-The Exchange shall send notice of the delegation to the Contractor for the Contractor’s review.
-If the Contractor approves the delegation, Contractor shall make the change in their system and follow Contractor’s normal administrative procedures, including notifying the current agent as appropriate.
-If the Contractor denies the delegation request, Contractor shall notify the individual, the agent and the Exchange within ten (10) business days of such denial.
+The Exchange shall send notice of the delegation to the Contractor via a new enrollment file or a weekly reconciliation file.
+The format of the reconciliation file shall be defined by the Exchange.
+Upon receipt of the notification, contractor shall approve the delegation (unless an Agent is not licensed or not appointed) and has five (5) days to update their system.
+The Contractor shall send an exception report by 5PM on the last business day of the month which includes any changes the Exchange requested, but were not made.

 g) Change to Agent of Record.
-The Exchange shall notify agents to send consumer Agent of Record Change Request to the applicable Contractor.
-If the Contractor approves the change, Contractor shall make the change in their system and follow Contractor’s normal administrative procedures, including notifying the current agent as appropriate.
-If the Contractor denies the change request, Contractor shall notify the consumer and the Agent.
-Contractor shall notify the Exchange of any Agent of Record changes in a standard format developed by the Exchange via e-mail within five (5) business days and provide the Exchange and the agent the following: enrollee name, Exchange case number, former agent name and license number, new agent name, license number and contact information and the effective date of the change.
-The Exchange shall process changes to Agent of Record within five (5) business days from receipt of the change from Contractor.
+Individuals may notify the Exchange of an Agent delegation change.
+The Exchange shall send notice of the delegation change to the Contractor via a weekly reconciliation file (or an 834 maintenance file).
+Upon receipt of the notification, Contractor shall approve the delegation (unless an Agent is not licensed or not appointed), and has five (5) days to update their system to reflect this change.
+Contractor shall notify the existing agent of the delegation change within ten (10) business days.
+The Contractor shall send an exception report by 5PM on the last business day of the month which includes any changes the Exchange requested, but were not made.

+h) Carrier Scorecard.
+The Exchange will administer an annual Agent survey that rates the services Contractor provides to Agents, including those services required in this section 2.2.6.
+The results of the Agent survey will be posted on the Covered California Agent website.

 2.3 Covered California for Small Business Exchange

 The Exchange has established Covered California for Small Business to assist Employers by facilitating enrollment of Employees into QHPs.
 Contractor shall process Covered California for Small Business enrollments from small businesses determined by the Exchange to be eligible for coverage in accordance with the terms set forth in this Agreement and Federal and State laws, rules and regulations.
 All specified Employees, and their Family Members, of Employers who are eligible in accordance with the Affordable Care Act, California Affordable Care Act, and Regulations may obtain coverage through Covered California for Small Business as permitted by State and Federal laws, rules and regulations.
-The Exchange will assume statutory obligation as required as part of initial enrollment that would otherwise be carried out by Contractor, such as assuring completion of agent attestation, if applicable.
+The Exchange will assume statutory obligation as required as part of initial enrollment that would otherwise be carried out by Contractor, such as assuring completion of Agent attestation, if applicable.

 2.3.1 Covered California for Small Business Enrollment Periods

 Contractor agrees to allow Employers and Employees to purchase coverage in Covered California for Small Business at any point during the year (“rolling enrollment period”) and as a result of specified triggering events, during Special Enrollment Periods.
-Contractor shall accept changes to enrollment received from the Exchange other than during the Employer’s Open Enrollment period for qualifying events as required under State and Federal laws, rules and regulations.
+Contractor shall accept changes to enrollment received from the Exchange other than during the Employer’s Open Enrollment Period for qualifying events as required under State and Federal laws, rules and regulations.
 Contractor agrees to accept new Employers, Employees and eligible dependents who enroll during these periods in Covered California for Small Business.

 2.3.2 Covered California for Small Business Coverage Effective Dates